Inside Pha That Luang - Laos' most important national monument and temple.

 If anyone reading this post remembers the challenges of 'pushing' color slide film to 1600 ISO, you'll share my sense of wonder at what we are now able to achieve with modern digital cameras.
 And of course for those of you who have no idea what that means - well, it doesn't matter much.
-What's great is that nearly everyone can now take pictures of their fun, frivoulous and cherished moments - without having to worry too much about the previously challenging tasks of considering the amount of available light, and correctly exposing an image.
+What's great is that nearly everyone can now take pictures of their fun, frivolous and cherished moments without having to worry too much about the previously challenging tasks of considering the amount of available light, and correctly exposing an image.

-Which brings me to the title of this post and my own experiences as a former owner of a professional level DSLR, and someone who is hoping for a certain kind of camera these days.
+Which brings me to the title of this post and my own experiences as a former owner of a professional-level DSLR, and someone who is hoping for a certain kind of camera these days.

 Although I don't make a living from photography, I was fortunate enough to have been around and inspired by some very talented photographers - some of whom were kind enough to give me a little advice.
-I'm also a bit of a geek, and was until recently a bit of a gear-head where camera equipment was concered.
+I'm also a bit of a geek, and was until recently a bit of a gear head where camera equipment was concerned.
 I had a Nikon D700 and three of Nikon's best lenses - the Nikkor 14-24mm, 24-70mm, and 70-200mm.
 I loved the range and the speed of the Nikon D700.
 Speed in every sense - handling, shooting, settings.
-It took me a few months to get settled in, but once I had the handling down, I could pick up and shoot in nearly any environment almost without thinking about the camera itself.
-I just knew what I wanted to do - and did it.
+It took me a few months to get settled in, but once I had the handling down, I could pick it up and shoot in nearly any environment almost without thinking about the camera itself.
+I just knew what I wanted to do and did it.

 I remember days of heading out to explore or just sit and watch and record the things that were happening around me.
 And I remember often feeling that those were some of the happiest moments of my life.
-It might seem a little odd then to return from such happy and reflective moments, to the seemingly mundane review of a camera's features and technical specification - but there's a point to this.
+It might seem a little odd then to return from such happy and reflective moments to the seemingly mundane review of a camera's features and technical specification - but there's a point to this.

 What I will give Sony credit for is this.
 They created a camera that has shown everyone what's possible.
 The electronic viewfinder is amazing.
-The sensor - excellent, and I don't feel any sense of compromise here between the NEX-7 and my D700 (there is a small difference, but not one that matters to me).
-Contrast detect autofocus is pretty good and Sony have also done something that borders on genius in releasing the LA-EA2 adapter which contains a translusent mirror and Sony's phase detect autofocus assembly.
+The sensor is excellent, and I don't feel any sense of compromise here between the NEX-7 and my D700 (there is a small difference, but not one that matters to me).
+Contrast detect autofocus is pretty good and Sony have also done something that borders on genius in releasing the LA-EA2 adapter which contains a translucent mirror and Sony's phase detect autofocus assembly.
 For any of you out there that will complain that the adapter and an Alpha lens makes the Sony bulky and awkward - all I can say is actually try it first.
-I have - and it's amazing what happens when you put this adapter on the body, and attach one of the better Alpha lenses to it.
-It works - really well.
+I have - and it's amazing what happens when you put this adapter on the body and attach one of the better Alpha lenses to it.
+It works really well.